rainysundaynight/rainysundaynight/README.md

 ---

 ### :woman_technologist: About Me :
-Traine DevOps from Minsk, Belarus.
+Trainee DevOps from Minsk, Belarus.

 ### :hammer_and_wrench: Languages and Tools :
 <div>